-The American Political Science Association has established several major programs whose goal it is to enhance diversity within the discipline and to help identify and aid students and faculty of from under-repesented backgrounds in the political science discipline.
+The American Political Science Association has established several major programs aimed at enhancing diversity within the discipline and to help identify and aid students and faculty from under-represented backgrounds in the political science discipline.
 These programs include:

 Grants, Fellowships, Scholarships and Funding Resources for Diversity and Minority Scholars

 Search among APSA and non-APSA sources for grants, fellowships and scholarships available to those interested in political science related opportunities and graduate programs.